 12.1.
 The Order Form and all disputes arising out of or related thereto shall be governed by and construed in accordance with the laws of England and Wales.
 The parties submit to the exclusive jurisdiction of the English courts.
 The Parties irrevocably waive any and all rights to trial by jury in any legal proceeding arising out of or related to this Agreement.

 12.2.
-Customer must not assign or transfer its interest, rights or obligations in or under the Order Form by written agreement, merger, consolidation, operation of law, or otherwise, without RBI’s prior written consent, which consent may not be unreasonably withheld.
+Customer must not assign or transfer its interest, rights or obligations in or under the Order Form by written agreement, merger, consolidation, operation of law, or otherwise, without LNRS’s prior written consent, which consent may not be unreasonably withheld.
 Any attempt to assign by Customer without consent shall be null and void.

-12.3 The Order Form and these Terms and Conditions override or supersede any prior promises, representations, understandings, agreements or arrangements oral or written, express or implied, between the parties at any time relating to the supply of the Licensed Materials and no alteration or amendment to these Terms and Conditions is binding upon the parties unless made in writing and signed by a duly authorised signatory of Customer and RBI.
+12.3 The Order Form and these Terms and Conditions override or supersede any prior promises, representations, understandings, agreements or arrangements oral or written, express or implied, between the parties at any time relating to the supply of the Licensed Materials and no alteration or amendment to these Terms and Conditions is binding upon the parties unless made in writing and signed by a duly authorised signatory of Customer and LNRS.

 12.4.
-Failure by RBI to exercise or enforce any rights, or the giving of any forbearance, delay or indulgence, will not be construed as a waiver of its rights under the Order or otherwise.
+Failure by LNRS to exercise or enforce any rights, or the giving of any forbearance, delay or indulgence, will not be construed as a waiver of its rights under the Order or otherwise.